 Study the strategic, operational, and legal frameworks of a regionally based emergency management organization while analyzing the processes and relationships that define interagency and international cooperation.

-To earn an EMPS in Emergency & Disaster Management with a focus on Gulf Cooperation Council member nations, you must successfully complete 5 courses (30 credits total).
+To earn an International Executive Master's in Emergency & Disaster Management with a focus on the Middle East, you must successfully complete 5 courses (30 credits total).
 Each course combines online learning activities with weeklong on-site residencies.
 You will progress through the one-year program as a cohort, beginning in the fall of the academic year.

 During each of the five courses, the cohort comes together for a one-week residency that integrates critical-thinking exercises, hands-on practice, and engagements with some of the world’s top industry experts and organizations.
 In between these residencies, you’ll engage in real-time online study, developing a deeper understanding of key concepts and industry best practices through individual coursework, readings, and group discussions.

 Explore the multidimensional issues surrounding the planning for and response to disaster events caused by natural hazards, such as severe weather and geophysical events, as well as those caused by technological hazards, including hazardous material spills and critical infrastructure failures.

 Examine the challenges associated with Chemical, Biological, Radiological, Nuclear, and Explosives (CBRNE) incidents, mass shooting events, and cyber attacks while understanding the possibilities and limitations of technology’s role in such incidents.

 Approach the complexities of public health and humanitarian crises from local, regional, and global perspectives while studying emerging health security threats to Middle East countries that could result in short- and long-term damage to critical public health infrastructure.

 Integrate the knowledge and skills you gained throughout the program to prepare for a large-scale disaster and respond to various disaster scenarios.